omni-us/jsonargparse/DOCUMENTATION.rst

 Like this, the parsed default will be a dict with ``class_path`` and ``init_args``, again avoiding the risk of mutability.

+The use of :func:`.lazy_instance` is somewhat discouraged.
+A function that delays the initialization of instances, and works for all possible cases out there, is challenging.
+The current implementation is known to have some problems.
+Instead of using :func:`.lazy_instance`, you could consider switching to :ref:`instance-factories`.

 .. note::